-So the quicker your pages’ load, the more of them a crawler will be able to visit before they run out of time.
+So, the quicker your pages load, the more of them a crawler will be able to visit before they run out of time.

 Most webmasters know that to rank a website, they at least need strong and relevant content and backlinks that increase their websites’ authority.

-That’s why, apart from focusing on adding and optimizing pages for relevant keywords, and building links, you should constantly monitor if web crawlers can access your site and report what they find to the search engine.
+That’s why, apart from focusing on adding and optimizing pages for relevant keywords, and building links, you should constantly monitor whether web crawlers can access your site and report what they find to the search engine.